gboeing/project-template/README.md

 Open a pull request on Github and confirm the CI tests have passed, then @ ping your code reviewer there when it's all passing and ready for review.

 Install the pre-commit hooks locally (see setup above) and always fix any pre-commit errors (use the line numbers and error messages as hints).
 The pre-commit hooks in `.pre-commit-config.yaml` are automatically run by Github as a continuous integration (CI) workflow by `.github/workflows/tests.yml` for every push to main or PR opened on main.
 We can merge branches' pull requests into main after they pass these CI checks and receive reviewer approval.
-You can run the hooks manually locally with `pre-commit run -a` but they also run automatically on all `git commit` commands after you've installed them.
+You can run the hooks manually locally with `uv run prek run -a` but they also run automatically on all `git commit` commands after you've installed them.

-Note: add `uv run` before any command if it needs to access packages installed in the virtual environment, like: `uv run pre-commit run -a`
+Note: add `uv run` before any command if it needs to access packages installed in the virtual environment, like: `uv run prek run -a`